AttilaSagiDev/free-shipping-remaining-cost/README.md

 Use built-in free shipping method amount: Enable to use Magento free shipping method amount.
 Note: the free shipping method has to be enabled and set.

 Custom amount: Custom amount for free shipping calculation.

-Email CC Emails To: Please enter the cc copy email address where notification will be also sent.

 Show if Cart is Empty: Enable to show free shipping information text if the cart is empty.